Skip to content

 airplanes lined up

 Like caves but not interested in cockroaches or giant piles of poop?
 You’re in luck.
-Malaysia has that too!
-Gunung Mulu National Park in Sarawak, Borneo, has the world’s largest underground cave chamber.
+Malaysia has that, too.
+The UNESCO World Heritage Site Gunung Mulu National Park in Sarawak, Borneo, has the world’s largest cave chamber, known as the Sarawak Chamber.
 It was discovered in 1981, with a surface area of 1.66 million square feet.
 The cavern is long enough to park five rows of eight 747 airplanes parked nose to tail.

 7. Rainforest in the city

-Smack in the middle of Kuala Lumpur, a bustling city of 1.75 million people, is a tiny protected tropical rainforest reserve.
-It’s the oldest, founded in 1906, and the smallest at only 9 hectares, in Malaysia.
+Smack in the middle of Kuala Lumpur, the capital city, a bustling place of 1.75 million people, is a tiny protected tropical rainforest reserve.
+It’s the oldest, founded in 1906, and the smallest, at only 9 hectares, in Malaysia.
 The rainforest is squished between the high rises of the city.
-One minute you can be in the treetops and the next you can be at a rooftop bar overlooking them.
+One minute, you can be in the treetops, and the next, you can be at a rooftop bar overlooking them.
 Betcha didn’t know that interesting fact about Malaysia!

 8. Tick-tock